What is plain English?

 But there are benefits for businesses and organisations too.

 You may think you’re already putting your reader first and using clear language.
 But it’s easy to slip into bad writing habits that complicate and confuse our message.
 Long sentences filled with adjectives, adverbs and jargon take longer to read.

 Plain language is faster to read and is more effective at getting your message across.
 For businesses, this has other benefits like increased customer engagement.

 Writing in plain English means your readers will understand your web content, documents, emails, social media posts more quickly.
 Nearly all users benefit from this style of writing.

-The average UK reading age is 9 years old.
 Plain language can help people who have lower literacy levels and non-native English speakers.
-Research suggests that academics and professionals with higher literacy rates also prefer reading plain language over complex, dense passages of text.
+Research suggests that even academics and professionals with higher literacy rates prefer reading stripped-back sentences.
+Favouring plain language over complex, dense passages of text.

 Using plain English makes your writing more accessible to people with learning difficulties like dyslexia.

 Writing in plain English helps people: